aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/data-handling-features-using-aspose-cells/export-data-from-worksheets/_index.md

 Worksheet worksheet = workbook.getWorksheets().get(0);

-//Exporting the contents of 7 rows and 2 columns starting from 1st cell to Array.
+//Exporting the contents of 7 rows and 8 columns starting from the first cell to an array.

 Object dataTable [][] = worksheet.getCells().exportArray(4,0,7,8);